 Important work and services:

 - With the German Socio-Economic Panel (SOEP) the DIW provides a large representative longitudinal dataset, which can be used as the basis for studies in a wide range of scientific disciplines.
 The SOEP started in 1984 and by now comprises approximately 23,000 persons in more than 12,000 households.
 Some of the many topics include household composition, occupational biographies, employment, earnings, education, health and satisfaction indicators.
+The anonymized SOEP microdata are provided exclusively for scholarly research and statistical purposes.
+The distribution or provision of the data is carried out by the Research Data Center (FDZ) located in the SOEP Department.

 Contact: Philipp Kaminsky und Alisa Fränkel, Email: firstname.lastname@example.org, Phone: +49 30 / 897 89 – 292